Be Breast and Health Aware

 The twelve signs

-This year we're thrilled to be working with Worldwide Breast Cancer’s Know Your Lemons campaign, with PLj pure lemon drink.
+This year we're thrilled to be working with Worldwide Breast Cancer’s Know Your Lemons campaign.
 Their '12 Signs' is a great way to see the most common signs and symptoms of breast cancer that you need to look out for.

 We want to not only support more people affected by breast cancer, but help increase awareness of the signs and symptoms.